Information theory for dimensionality reduction in dynamical systems

+Our framework provides interpretability for the learned latent variables even in messy real-world fluid flow datasets scraped directly from videos on Youtube \cite{vonkarman_youtube, noaa_youtube} (Supplementary Movie 1).
 The first shows a von K\'arm\'an street which forms as water passes by a cylindrical obstacle at Reynolds number 171, with flow visualized by a dye injected at the site of the obstacle \cite{vonkarman_youtube}.
-We take a background-subtracted grayscale image of the flow field as our input (Fig.~\ref{fig:cylinderflow}a) and task VIB with learning a two-dimensional latent variable as above.
-Also here, VIB learns oscillatory dynamics of the latent variables (Fig.~\ref{fig:cylinderflow}b).
-We visualize the function learned by the encoder by considering gradients of the latent variables, which show the same structure as those obtained for the $x$ component of the simulated data (Fig.~\ref{fig:cylinderflow}c).
+We take a background-subtracted grayscale image of the flow field as our input (Fig.~\ref{fig:cylinderflow_sim}d) and task VIB with learning a two-dimensional latent variable as above.
+Also here, variational IB learns oscillatory dynamics of the latent variables (Fig.~\ref{fig:cylinderflow_sim}e).
+We visualize the function learned by the encoder by considering gradients of the latent variables, which show the same structure as those obtained for the $x$ component of the simulated data (Fig.~\ref{fig:cylinderflow_sim}f).
 This is expected, as the $x$-component of the velocity field has similar glide reflection symmetry as the intensity image.

-Finally, we apply VIB to a von K\'arm\'an street arising due to flow around Guadalupe Island, which was imaged by a National Oceanic and Atmospheric Administration (NOAA) satellite \cite{noaa_youtube} (Fig.~\ref{fig:cylinderflow}d).
-The video consists of only 62 frames, and the von K\'arm\'an street undergoes a single oscillation.
-Even with this small amount of data, our VIB method learns latent variables which capture this oscillation and have the expected dependence on the input variables (Fig.~\ref{fig:cylinderflow}e-f).
-As in the first experimental example, the gradients of the encoding variables show the glide symmetry of $m_x$ due to the symmetry of the intensity pattern in Fig.~\ref{fig:cylinderflow_sim}d.
-This symmetry is less clear in the component $\frac{\partial h_1}{\partial I(x)}$, which is likely due to the fact that the von K\'arm\'an street is not as fully formed in this data as in our previous examples: the vortices in the lower half of the street are less apparent than those in the top half.
+Finally, we apply variational IB to a von K\'arm\'an street arising due to air flow around Guadalupe Island, which was imaged by a National Oceanic and Atmospheric Administration (NOAA) satellite \cite{noaa_youtube} (Fig.~\ref{fig:cylinderflow_sim}g).
+Although the video consists of only 62 frames and less than one full oscillation, the variational IB neural network learns latent variables which capture this oscillation and have the expected dependence on the input variables (Fig.~\ref{fig:cylinderflow_sim}h-i).
+In general the performance of VIB in the low-data limit is susceptible to overfitting \cite{abdelaleem2025_MI_est}; here this effect is mitigated by the low effective dimensionality of the system.
+As in the first experimental example, the gradients of the encoding variables show the glide symmetry of $m_x$ due to the symmetry of the intensity pattern in Fig.~\ref{fig:cylinderflow_sim}g.